slpurdy/Hackathon00/README.md

 ### Frontend

+- Create a React App for the frontend of your app.
+It should have the following:

-Well Designed Splash Section
+1. Well Designed Splash Section

 - Logo, Video, Promo Image, etc

-About Section
+2. About Section

 - Tel us about the product, the problem you're solving, the team behind the project, the purpose

-Proof Of Concept
+3. Proof Of Concept

 - Demonstrate the unique selling point of your app.